lucapantea/lucapantea.github.io/index.md

 <p style="display: inline;">
 In addition to research, I've had the chance to turn theoretical into practical as a Chief Engineer for <a href="https://www.teamepoch.net/">TU Delft's AI Student Team</a>, where I led our team to a top-10 finish in the AWS DeepRacer RL Challenge.
 I've also worked as a System Integration Engineer at Yes!Delft Impact Lab, where I worked on integrating a sensors on a SPOT Boston Dynamics to automate construction site inspections for a major construction company in the Netherlands.
 These experiences have fueled my passion for the practical applications of AI, particularly its responsible and impactful deployment in various sectors.<br><br></p>

-<p style="display: inline;">Away from AI, I find joy in mountain biking and globe-trotting.
-Whether navigating new trails or algorithms, my drive lies in discovery and innovation. 🚀 <br><br></p>
+<p style="display: inline;">Away from AI, I love mountain biking and traveling.
+Whether it's exploring a new trail or algorithm, I am driven by discovery and innovation. 🚀 <br><br></p>

 <h3>Contact Me</h3>
 <p style="margin-top: 0; margin-bottom: 5px;">I'm always open to fresh ideas and exciting collaborations.
 Let's create something together!</p>